-The Graduate Geographic Information Science Certificate is a 24 credit hour interdisciplinary program including a GIS internship experience.
+The Graduate Geographic Information Science Certificate is a 24 credit hour interdisciplinary online program including a GIS internship experience.
 Students who successfully earn a GIS certificate are eligible to apply for entry level positions in the geosciences requiring knowledge of Geographic Information Systems or geospatial analysis.
 The program is geared to new and professional students who currently hold a Bachelor's degree and are seeking part-time education from a distance.

 This program is designed for students with at least a Bachelor's degree who wish to enter the field of GIS, become more competitive within it, or to apply knowledge to research and graduate study involving spatial analysis.
 The program provides a solid background in the fundamentals of geography and geospatial science that extends beyond the software.
 A total of 7 courses including a required internship have been carefully combined to reflect real-world workforce requirements.
 With this knowledge, expect to better understand what’s happening behind the scenes in the software and become more efficient at work.
 Students completing this program can expect to be marketable as GIS Technicians, GIS Analysts, and GIS Managers in several industries including:

 GIS Internship: Students enrolled in the Certificate (GIS) program are required to complete a one semester Internship experience, under the direct guidance of a qualified mentor and under the supervision of the GIS 5945 Internship course instructor.
 Students currently employed in a GIS position may elect to use their current position for internship experience.
 A Directed Study course option is available for students who wish to complete a guided project in lieu of an internship.

 What Makes UWF's Online Certificate in GIS Different?